alphalon/kotlin-scripting/README.md

 If the install script detects a $HOME/bin directory, it will create a symlink `ko` to the `ko.sh` file in this repository, assuming this will be added to your execution path.

 Alternatively, you can create an alias to this script, or copy the `ko.sh` file and `scripts` directory to any location on your executable path.

+Bash completion is also supported though the `ko-completion.sh` script.
+This will be symlinked into the /usr/local/etc/bash_completion.d directory if it exists.

 The `./install.sh` script also builds the scripting library and installs it in your local maven repository for resolution by kscript.
 This script can be run whenever you make changes to the library sources so that they become available to your scripts through kscript dependency resolution.